-- The leveling jacks are extended to the floor. - The full weight of the rack rests on the leveling jacks. - The stabilizing feet are attached to the rack if it is a single-rack installation. - The racks are coupled in multiple-rack installations. - Only one component is extended at a time.
-A rack may become unstable if more than one component is extended for any reason.
+- The leveling jacks are extended to the floor. - The full weight of the rack rests on the leveling jacks. - In single rack installations, the stabilizing feet are attached to the rack. - In multiple rack installations, the racks are coupled. - Only one rack component is extended at any time.
+A rack may become unstable if more than one rack component is extended for any reason.